7240 Muirfield Drive, Suite 120

-In a highway-rail grade crossing, there are also three basic elements found here that are also present in a highway intersection: the motorist, the vehicles, and the physical intersection.
-The motorist is expected to obey rules of the road, traffic laws, and traffic control devices in order to avoid any collision with the oncoming train.
+In a highway-rail grade crossing, there are three elements found which are also present in a highway intersection: the motorist, the vehicles, and the physical intersection.
+The motorist is also expected to obey rules of the road, traffic laws, and traffic control devices in order to avoid any collision with the oncoming train.

-When a warning is given at a public grade crossing by means of a flag person, crossing the gates, or automatic signal, the motorist must stop within fifty feet but not less than fifteen feet from the nearest rail.
-The motorist shall remain to do so, and not traverse the crossing, while a human flagman continue to give a signal of the approach or passage of a train or while the crossing gate is being lowered.
+When a warning is given at a public grade crossing by means of a flag person, crossing gates, or automatic signal, the motorist must stop within fifty feet but not less than fifteen feet from the nearest rail.
+The motorist shall do so and not traverse the crossing while a human flagman continues to give a signal of the approach or passage of a train or while the crossing gate is being lowered.
 When the motorist is given the signal that it is safe to proceed, he or she must not shift gears while crossing the tracks.